 What we are doing to move towards a mastery approach?

-Mathematics is led by Mrs Marie Mann, who is undertaking the Mastery Specialist Teacher Programme this year with the NCETM (National Centre for Excellence in the Teaching of Mathematics).
+Mathematics is led by Mrs Marie Mann, who has been accredited as a Primary Mastery Specialist Teacher through the NCETM (National Centre for Excellence in the Teaching of Mathematics).

 What you will see in maths lessons?

-We endeavour to teach lessons that are stimulating and interesting in addition to keeping an keen eye on the fact that many mental skills need hard work and regular practice.
+We endeavour to teach lessons that are stimulating and interesting, in addition to keeping a keen eye on the fact that many mental skills need hard work and regular practice.

-Teachers are currently using Power Maths as a resource to plan coherent lessons that enable pupils to journey through mathematical concepts.
+Teachers are currently using Power Maths as a resource to plan coherent lessons that enable pupils to make small steps on their journey through mathematical concepts.
 The learning will focus on one key conceptual idea and connections are made across mathematical topics.
+Additional resources are used to reinforce, consolidate or deepen children’s learning.
 To outsiders it may appear that the pace of the lesson is slower, but progress and understanding is enhanced.